sanrajagopal/DSC232RGroupProject/README.md

 #### Merged Dataset

-We merged the preprocessed OBIS and IUCN datasets to create a new dataset that would be used for our models.
+We merged the preprocessed OBIS (OBIS 2024) and IUCN datasets (IUCN 2024) to create a new dataset that would be used for our models.
 This was followed by some additional cleaning.

 **Dropped species with NULL safe** - If a species did not have a red list category at this point, they were removed.
 Below is the code used.
 ```python